-In this article, you will learn the introduction to remote terminal unit (RTU), advantages of RTU, and the popular manufacturers of RTU systems.
+In this article, you will learn the introduction to the remote terminal unit (RTU), the advantages of RTU, and the popular manufacturers of RTU systems.

 Remote Terminal Unit